 Your take on this bipartisan deal.

-Yeah, I mean, it's it's really important for us to remember that we've laid out as members of the Progressive Caucus, as you know, I serve as the whip.
+Yeah, I mean, it's really important for us to remember that we've laid out as members of the progressive caucus, as you know, I serve as the whip.

 We've whipped on this.

-And I know that, you know, our colleagues on the other side um in on the Senate uh fully understand that and lobbying, you know, these two senators to essentially um as AOC was saying to sink uh these bills that are a priority for Democrats.
+And I know that, you know, our colleagues on the other side on the Senate fully understand that and lobbying, you know, these two senators to essentially, as AOC was saying, to sink these bills that are a priority for Democrats.

-Now I know the infrastructure uh deal that they're talking about, and Manchin said they're gonna introduce it today, they're gonna bring out the language is is obviously a lot smaller than you wanted, a lot smaller than a lot of your fellow progressives wanted.
+They're going to bring out the language is obviously a lot smaller than you wanted, a lot smaller than a lot of your fellow progressives wanted.

 When it comes before the House, as it looks like will happen, will you vote for it?